 If the module is part of the default installation, then the Module column will say Core, potentially with the version that the SubType moved from an optional module to the Core installation, along with the original optional module name, or which release it was added as a new feature.

-SubType in Content Server is an integer number used to uniquely identify a type of object stored in, or managed by, Content Server, such as a Folder (SubType 0), a Document (SubType 144) or a electronic placeholder about a Physical Item (SubType 411) for example.
+A SubType in Content Server is an integer number used to uniquely identify a type of object stored in, or managed by, Content Server, such as a Folder (SubType 0), a Document (SubType 144) or a electronic placeholder about a Physical Item (SubType 411) for example.
 These objects can be virtual, such as Folder, or an actual electronic file, such as Document, or a pointer with associated metadata about a Physical Object.
 Each SubType object has a series or features and methods associated with it that are specific to that type, for example a folder may store the number of items it contains whereas that is not appropriate for a Document.

 Content Server provides many SubTypes by default, additional ones become available after installing additional optional modules, either from OpenText or other providers.
 Creation of new SubTypes or enhancing existing SubTypes, is also possible via the Content Server SDK tool, either Builder or CS IDE depending on which version of Livelink / Content Server you are using.

-, after deploying the associated WebReport SubTags, that OpenText's WebReport Guru Jordan Gladstone created.
+If you are able you can run this WebReport, after deploying the associated WebReport SubTags, that OpenText's WebReport Guru Jordan Gladstone created.
 Alternatively, you can use the following approaches to generate some of the content :

 - A Content Server SysReport will include a list of most of the subtypes on the system, although not their source modules or icons, along with other System related information.
 As this report will contain lots of key information about your system and its setup, please only send the appropriate section.